Supporters of FC Barcelona: Penyes

 In the early 1980s, one of the most notorious penyes, the Boixos Nois (Crazy Boys) was founded.
 The peña who identified with left-wing independentism, repeatedly demanded the resignation of president Núñez, openly defying his presidency through chants and banners at matches.
 At the same time, the city of Barcelona experienced a rise in the number of skinheads, who identified with right-wing separatism.
 The skinheads slowly moved the Boixos Nois' political ideology from liberalism to fascism, which caused fractions within the group.
 Inspired by British hooligans, the remaining Boixos Nois became violent, which often lead to mass-scale arrests.

 According to the protest organisation L'Elephant Blau (The Blue Elephant), formed in part by later-president Joan Laporta in 1998, the former president Núñez promoted the emergence of skinheads among the Boixos and gave them permission to roam freely around the stadium, using them for his own political gain.
 When Núñez resigned in 2000, his vice-president Joan Gaspart took over as president.
 Gaspart publicly expressed his sympathies for Boixos Nois, claiming that he would join the group as soon as he resigned as chairman.
 The comment caused the Boixos Nois members to occasionally be referred to as 'the chairman's boys'.

 The same year saw the controversial transfer of the Barcelona vice-captain Luís Figo to arch-rivals Real Madrid.
 When Figo returned to the Camp Nou with his new club in November 2002, the Boixos responded to Figo's perceived treachery by whistling and jeering whenever he went near the ball.
 The abuse peaked when the Boixos threw a severed pig's head at him, while he was taking a corner.
 The match has since been known in Spain as the "Partido de la Vergüenza" (The Game of Shame).
 It was suspended for 13 minutes by the referee, who took the players off the pitch because of fears for their safety.
 It ended in a 0–0 draw.

+As of 2022 there are 1,264 officially registered fan clubs, called penyes, around the world.
+The fan clubs promote Barcelona in their locality and receive beneficial offers when visiting Barcelona.